rancher/rancher.github.io/rancher/faqs/hosts/index.md

 ```
 > **Note:** When override the IP address, if there are existing containers in the rancher server, those hosts will no longer to be able to ping the host with the new IP.
 We are working to fix this issue, but please update the IP address with caution.

+### What happens if my host is deleted outside of Rancher?

+If your host is deleted outside of Rancher, then Rancher server will continue to show the host until it’s removed.
+Typically, these hosts will show up in a _Reconnecting_ state and never be able to reconnect.
+You will be able to **Delete** these hosts to remove them from the UI.

 ### What are all the different states that my host can display?